verohy/verohy/README.md

 ### 🚀 **Senior Data Scientist | AI & ML Enthusiast**

 Experienced in project management and business process improvement, with a strong background in end-to-end BI and analytics solutions.
-Passionate about AI/ML, and its application in real life.
-I normally use Python.
+Passionate about AI/ML, and its application in real life and healthcare.

 <br>